American Authors and the Literary Marketplace since 1900

 This book examines literary authorship in the twentieth century and covers such topics as publishing, book distribution, the trade editor, the literary agent, the magazine market, subsidiary rights, and the blockbuster mentality.

-Biographer, book historian, and scholarly editor, James L. W. West III is Edwin Erle Sparks Professor of English at Penn State University.
+Biographer, book historian, and scholarly editor, James L. W. West III is Edwin Erle Sparks Professor of English at Pennsylvania State University.